Fmerrick/daggerheart-quickstart/README.md

 - **Items:** *Currently Empty*
 - **Journals:** Player handouts and useful documents

-This module does not include any journal entries on the adventure itself.
-It's assumed you will be using the adventure PDF linked above.
+*This module does not include any journal entries for the adventure itself.
+It's assumed you will be using the adventure PDF [available here](https://www.daggerheart.com/wp-content/uploads/2025/05/Quickstart-Adventure-5-20-2025.pdf)*

 ---